-Amanyara is a luxury all-inclusive resort that’s located on the remote west coast of Providenciales.
+Amanyara is a luxury all-inclusive resort that’s located on the remote west coast of Providenciales, and is part of the Aman family of resorts and residences.
 It’s flanked by the Northwest Point Marine National Park on the ocean side, and by the Frenchman’s Creek Nature Reserve to the south.
 The beautiful Malcolm's Road Beach fronts the northern side of the resort.

-This accommodation features a low-density layout, with secluded pavilions and villas interspersed with ponds and vegetation.
-The villa accommodations vary in size from 3 to 6 bedrooms, and the pavilions are offered in either a one bedroom or larger two bedroom family arrangement.
+This accommodation features a low-density layout and design, with secluded pavilions and villas interspersed with ponds and vegetation.
+The villa accommodations vary in size from 3 to 6 bedrooms, and the pavilions are offered in either a one room or larger two bedroom family arrangement.

 Amenities include the resort’s concierge service, which assists with activity planning and any guest requests.

 Amanyara is a member of the Aman Resorts group, and is their only hotel in Turks and Caicos.